panel-attack/panel-attack/README.md

 ## Formatting Guidelines

-- Constants should be all caps with underscores between words.
-MY_CONSTANT
+- Constants should be `ALL_CAPS_WITH_UNDERSCORES_BETWEEN_WORDS`
-- Class names Start with a capital like `BattleRoom`
+- Class names start with a capital like `BattleRoom`
 - All other names use `camelCase`
 - You should set your editor to use 2 spaces of identation. (not tabs)
 - Set your column width to 140
-- All control flow like if and functions should be on multiple lines
+- All control flow like if and functions should be on multiple lines, not condensed into a single line.
+Putting it all on a single line can make it harder to follow the flow.

-For those using VSCode we recommend using this [styling extension](https://marketplace.visualstudio.com/items?itemName=Koihik.vscode-lua-format) with the configuration file in the repository named luaStyleConfig.txt
+For those using VSCode we recommend using this [styling extension](https://marketplace.visualstudio.com/items?itemName=Koihik.vscode-lua-format) with the configuration file in the repository named VsCodeStyleConfig.lua-format

 ## Release schedule